-Icy air is a main cause of asthma signs of illness such as wheezing and difficulty breathing.
+Icy air is the main cause of asthma signs of illness such as wheezing and difficulty breathing.
 People with asthma need to be specifically very careful in winter.

-Also called the winter vomiting bug, norovirus is an really infectious tummy bug.
-It can easily affect throughout the year, but is more wide-spread in winter and in locations such as hospitals, nursing facilities, hotels and colleges.
+Also called the winter vomiting bug, norovirus is a really infectious tummy bug.
+It can easily affect throughout the year, but is more wide-spread in winter and in locations such as hospitals, nursing facilities, hotels, and colleges.

 The illness is annoying, but it’s generally over within a short time.